 The HSS program manager convenes the informal hearing and will conduct the hearing in a non-formal atmosphere.
 The provider is given the opportunity to present its case and to explain its disagreement with the monitoring findings.
 The provider representatives are advised of the date that a written response will be sent and are reminded of the right to a formal appeal.

-There is no appeal of the informal hearing decision; however, the provider may appeal the original findings to the Division of Administrative Law.
+There is no appeal of the informal hearing decision; however, the provider may appeal the original findings to the Division of Administrative Law (DAL).
+(See Appendix A for contact information).

 Fraud and Abuse